SAP/spartacus-docs/_pages/dev/routes/configurable-router-links.md

 ***

-## Router links
+## Router Links

-### Transform the name of the route and the params object
+You can transform the name of the route and the `params` object as follows:

 ```typescript
 { cxRoute: <route> } | cxUrl
 ```

-Example:
+The following is an example:

 ```html
 <a [routerLink]="{ cxRoute: 'cart' } | cxUrl"></a>
 ```

-when config is:
+The following is an example of the related route configuration:

 ```typescript
 ConfigModule.withConfig({